About the Program

 Mark S. Anderson, Professor.
 Architecture, building design, BIM, integrated project delivery, building construction, school design, housing design, net zero energy desig, nurban design, building integrated modeling, IPD, design-build, prefabricated, modular, architecture in China, architecture in Japan, urban water.

 William Andrew Atwood, Assistant Professor.
+Techniques of representation as historical and conceptual instruments.

 R. Gary Black, Associate Professor.
 Architecture, finite element modeling, finite element analysis, structure and space, experimental testing, timber connections, teaching structures, integrating structure and architecture.